 The city center of Holbox is extremely small although you can easily spend hours (alright, maybe 2 hours tops) exploring the artwork that exists in this island of wonders.

 My favorite by far was this enigmatic girl.
-What mystery does she hides behind her eyes?
+What mystery does she hide behind her eyes?
 We might never know my friends.
 We might never know.

 The Best Things to Do and See in Holbox Island #4: Chill at the Hammocks with a Sombrero